arantespp/arantespp.com/posts/blog/the-feynman-mental-model-technique.md

 > 4. Review, organize and simplify.
 > 5. Abstract and generalize the concept to apply to another context—create a mental model.

 Explaining to a child (mentally) the topic I'm learning and figuring out which mental models I can extract from it is the best way I found to retain knowledge.
-It is the fundamentals of [metacognitive learning](/zettel/reading-metacognitively) applied at the highest level.
+The fundamentals of [metacognitive learning](/zettel/reading-metacognitively) are applied at the highest level.

+We can only abstract some topic when we understand its fundamentals.
+There's a mental model called [First Principles Thinking](/zettel/first-principles-thinking), whose main idea is to break down the topic into basic elements and then resemble them again, which we can call "reasoning from first principles."
+The Feynman Technique (steps 1 to 4) is responsible for helping us break down the idea because we always simplifying and finding gaps in our understandings.
+There're two main advantages to reasoning from the first principles.
+First, we learn the basics of some topic (or problem) and then recreate it, removing impurity assumptions, conventions, and old paradigms.

+The second advantage is the main point of this article: we abstract and reuse the fundamentals in other contexts.
+We can see these fundamentals as mental building blocks for ideas.
+Once we have the building blocks of some topic, we can choose a subset of them to build new ideas, apply to understand other topics, solve problems, and so on.
+This is the essence of the fifth step of the Feynman Mental Model Technique.

+## Applying the Technique

+At this point of the article, we only talked about theories and the definition of the technique.
+Now, I want to share how I create a system to support me in the process and the resistance we can face when we do any cognitive task.

-## Systems
+### Systems

-The last part of this technique is the systems you should create to support it.
+You should create a system to support you.
 You can ask yourself, "How can I set up a system that makes me apply this technique so easily, and I don't need to rely on my motivation?"
 (You can ask this question to many others parts of your life—to create habits or be more productive in your work.)
 Creating systems creates a passive environment that supports you for whatever you want to accomplish.

-For this methodology specifically, I created this blog to support it.
-I aimed for three main requisites:
+I created this blog for this case and aimed for three main requisites.
+I wanted a system:

-1. A system in which I could write notes quickly.
+1. I can write and edit notes quickly.
-1. I could search and connect notes through tags and references.
+1. I can search and connect notes through tags and references.
-1. I could share it with many people.
+1. I can share it with many people.

-The second requisite is the fundamentals of the [Zettelkasten technique](/zettel/zettelkasten).
-The third requisite forces me to read and understand the topic well because my notes will be online, and everyone can read them.
-But, even if I'm wrong or lack understanding, someone can show me the correct path.
+The second requisite is the essence of the [Zettelkasten technique](/zettel/zettelkasten)—you write down your thoughts in notes, tag, and connect them over time.
+The third requisite forces me to read, understand and summarize the topic well because my notes are public.
+But, even if I don't understand well and make some mistakes, being public allows others to show my understanding gaps and correct them.
 This is the magic of [learning in public](https://www.swyx.io/learn-in-public/).

 Your system's requisites may diverge a little bit.
-Depending on your choice, you can [fork this blog](https://github.com/arantespp/arantespp.com), use Notion, Obsidian, or even paper notes.
-It doesn't matter which one you choose for yourself, as long as you eliminate most frictions and make your job easier.
+Depending on your choice, you can create a similar system ([fork this blog](https://github.com/arantespp/arantespp.com)), use other tools like Notion or Obsidian, or even use paper notes.
+It doesn't matter which one you choose for yourself, as long as you eliminate most frictions and make your process easier.

-## The Resistance
+### The Resistance

-The resistance is an internal battle you may have whenever you need to do your job.
-You hit the wall and can't do anything, even if you create the most effective system to apply this technique.
+The resistance is an internal battle we may have whenever we need to do cognitive tasks.
+We hit the wall and can't do anything, even if we create the most effective system.
 The resistance can assume the form of procrastination, perfectionism, indifference, doubts, or fear.
+I do recommend the book [The War of Art](/books/the-war-of-art) that talks about resistance and the way to overcome it.

-The first step to overcoming the resistance is to be aware that it exists and that it can easily beat you.
-The second step that worked for me is to create a strong vision of what you deep want, your burning desire, and use it to support your motivation.
-Your systems also will help you fight against the resistance—that's why you should create an environment that makes you do your job without much effort.
+The first step to overcoming the resistance is to be aware that it exists and that it can easily beat us.
+It doesn't matter if we create the best system in the world, plan our calendar and use the best tools.
+Nothing else matters if we get blocked and can't start doing our tasks.

+The second step that worked for me is to create a strong vision of what we deep want, our burning desire, and use it to support our motivation.
+Our systems also will help us fight against resistance—that's why we should create an environment that makes us do our job without much effort.

-The most exciting thing is that the resistance has tremendous power before starting your work.
-But, once you commit and start doing your job, it loses power.
-Ultimately, it's more difficult to sit to do the work than to do it.
+The most interesting part is that the resistance has tremendous power before starting our work.
+But, once we commit and start doing our job, it loses power.
+So, ultimately, it's more difficult to sit to do the work than to do it.